Undetectable means a person can't transmit HIV to another person. Yay, Science!

 If you receive Ryan White Program Services, be sure to keep your lab results handy – you’ll need them every 6 months for your renewals.

 Be proud of your results!
 Undetectable not only means the virus is untransmittable to your partner(s), but it also means there is less HIV in your body.
-Less HIV means less damage to your immune system, allowing you to stay healthier!
+Less HIV means less damage to your immune system, allowing you to stay healthy!

 Step 4: Take It!